 Ayala Curry (Mackerel) with Mangoes or Kerala Ayala curry is an extremely delicious dish prepared in a spicy Coconut Paste, popular in Kerala.
 Yes, the mangoes takes it to another level adding to the tanginess and taste.
 It just tastes so good, that you will get hooked to it.
 Kerala has no dearth of seafood recipes.
-Each region boasts of different varieties of fish curry; some are prepared with special Fish Tamarind/ Kudampuli, fish with Coconut milk, another with Coconut Paste, Fish peera pattichathu and yet another with Vinegar, there are many popular recipes and this Ayala Curry (Mackerel) with Mangoes is one of them.
+Each region boasts of different varieties of fish curry; some are prepared with special Fish Tamarind/ Kudampuli, fish with Coconut milk, another with Valanpuli and coconut milk, Fish peera pattichathu and yet another with Vinegar, there are many popular recipes and this Ayala Curry (Mackerel) with Mangoes is one of them.

 Mackerel or Ayala as you know is a great source of Omega -3 and other vitamins, a tasty and healthy fish to add to your diet.
 Although this fish curry with Mangoes can be prepared using any fish, I prefer Ayala, as it brings back many nostalgic memories.
 It is hard to forget the taste of yester years, especially when your mom’s magic hands whip up those enduring, delicious golden memories!

 Ayala Curry should be preferably cooked in earthen Pots/ clay pots, the traditional way, as it enhances the taste and flavor.
 This is a classic fish curry or seasonal fish curry that depends on Mango season like Kaduku Manga pickle, Mango smoothie, Mango chutney, Mango chemmeen Thoran!
 Mangoes adds a distinct flavor to the dish and sure makes your mouth salivate!
 In Kerala, several variations of this recipe can be found, depending on region or unique style at each home.
 This is a well tried and tested recipe with the lingering flavors of Mangoes, (I love the mangoes more than the fish and the thick spicy coconut gravy!) a great combination with steaming rice!
 Here is the lip smacking recipe of Ayala Curry (Mackerel) with Mangoes!

 Prep.
 Time: 25 mts.